 He didn’t either, but he knew it was on the Mediterranean.

 “We’re sitting outside,” he said.
 “No one is wearing masks.
 I can’t tell if it’s pre-pandemic or post-, but everyone seems happy.
 Relaxed.
 It’s late in the evening, the sun is burning red atop the water, and it’s warm.
 But a gentle breeze coming in off the water wicks away our sweat.”

-She nodded.
 “The label on the bottle we’re drinking is in Hebrew, and the wine is white and dry, and it’s some of the best we’ve ever had.
 Beads of moisture gather on our glasses, the cold of the drink trying to fend off the heat of the evening.”